vndee/llm-sandbox/README.md

 #### Backend-Specific Configuration

 For the specific backend, you need to set the `BACKEND` environment variable to the backend you want to use.
 You might need to set other environment variables depending on the backend you are using.
+For example, you might need to set the `DOCKER_HOST` environment variable to the host you want to use if the `DOCKER_HOST` is not automatically in your system.

 **Docker (default):**
 ```json